 - Loss of customers who do not want to use low-quality products

 It’s desirable to conduct software testing as early as possible, at the stage of requirements analysis.
 Now let’s define the optimal moment to start testing.

 According to the research of the IBM company, the cost of software bugs removal increases in course of time.

 For example, one hour of developer’s work costs 25$ and defect removal process at the stage of architectural planning takes 2 hours.
 Therefore, the overall cost is 50$.

 In case the defect was found at the second development stage, the cost of its removal would increased fivefold and would be equal to 250$.
 The cost of bug removal at the testing phase will increase tenfold (500$), at the stage of beta-testing it will increase 15 times (750$).
 After the release, the overall cost will increase 30 times and will be equal to 1500$.
 As you can see, the cost of removing the same defect can vary from 50$ to 1500$ according to the time of its detection.

-The chart below shows how the defect removal depends from the product lifetime:
+The chart below shows how the defect removal depends on the product lifetime:

 The X-axis that corresponds to the timeline has a couple of dots:

-A: the bug has appeared when the code was committed.
+A: the bug had appeared when the code was committed.